surtarso/ASAPCabinetFE/README.md

 - Keybind friendly and joystick support.
 - Extremely lightweight, blazing fast and fully customizable.
 - No need to download artpacks, **generate** your own.
 (See [tools](#generator-tools--debian))
-- Multiple animations indicate your missing media or use as default.
+- Multiple animations to indicate your missing media or to use as default.
+- Procedural generated Topper with table information.
-- Procedural generated Topper info and DMD manufacturer logos with metadata info.
+- Procedural generated DMD with manufacturer logos based on metadata info.
 - Fully compatible with VPX Standalone _v10.8.0_ and _v10.8.1_

 ## Editor Features